 uart on your serial port, high baud rates can cause data loss by

 overloading the chip on your serial port.
-TERM
+TERM will recover

 from this, but if you see a lot of error messages in your log file,